 You can still get the old ext4 filesystem during installation, but the default selection right now will be Btrfs.

-However, there is no easy way to interact with Btrfs in Fedora 35, you’ll have to master the command line utilities designed to interact with it so that you can employ it for your needs.
+However, there is no easy way to interact with Btrfs in Fedora, you’ll have to master the command line utilities designed to interact with it so that you can employ it for your needs.
 No GUI tools by default, no handbooks, no guides… Nothing.

-A good introduction for learning Btrfs can be found in our Linux filesystems article, beside the official Btrfs guide and the ArchWiki page.
+A good introduction to learning Btrfs can be found in our Linux filesystems article, besides the official Btrfs guide and the ArchWiki page.
 You mainly need to learn the btrfs command, so you may want to view its man page:

 man btrfs